lukepatrick/literate-octo-lamp/README.md

 ## Test

-Run the nose2 test framework
+Run the nose2 test framework.
+Depending on your environment, if you have multiple python versions installed you may have to specify which python runs nose2.

     $ nose2

+If you're running both python2 and 3, try:

+    $ python3 -m "nose2"

 See also the TravisCI builder link at the top